 Benefits and perks

-- 2 miles per dollar spent with Delta, at restaurants worldwide (and at U.S. supermarkets after July 2020)
+- 2 miles per dollar spent on eligible Delta purchases, at restaurants worldwide and U.S. supermarkets

 - 1 mile per dollar spent on everything else

 With the Delta SkyMiles Gold card, the primary cardholder and up to eight others traveling on the same Delta flight reservation will enjoy one free checked bag each.
 With baggage fees starting at $30 per bag, a round-trip flight for yourself and eight others on the same itinerary would otherwise mean a total of $540 in baggage fees.

 When you spend $10,000 in purchases on your card in a calendar year, you’ll receive a $100 Delta Flight Credit.